corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 These new terraforming links allowing them to "terraform" planets into tomb worlds.
 Supported "terraforming" transformations:

 * All nine basic habitable planet classes plus gaia planets
-    * One-quarter the normal cost
+    * One-quarter the normal cost to terraform a world into a different category (e.g. dry to wet or cold)
-    * Nuked empires require the Terrestrial Sculpting technology (the standard prerequisite for any terraforming)
+    * Nuked empires can use tomb world "terraforming" without first researching Terrestrial Sculpting
-    * Non-nuked empires must have at least one Pop of a nuked species as well as the Tomb World Adaptation technology
+    * Non-nuked empires must have at least one Pop of a nuked species as well as the Terrestrial Sculpting and Tomb World Adaptation technologies
     * Shows the planetary bombardment graphics while "terraforming"
 * Hive and machine worlds
-    * One-half the normal cost (requires more ~~bombs~~ "terraforming devices" to remove)
+    * One-half the normal cost to terraform a world into a different category (requires more ~~bombs~~ "terraforming devices" to remove)
-    * Nuked empires require the Terrestrial Sculpting technology (the standard prerequisite for any terraforming)
+    * Nuked empires can use tomb world "terraforming" without first researching Terrestrial Sculpting
-    * Non-nuked empires must have at least one Pop of a nuked species as well as the Tomb World Adaptation technology
+    * Non-nuked empires must have at least one Pop of a nuked species as well as the Terrestrial Sculpting and Tomb World Adaptation technologies
     * Shows the planetary bombardment graphics while "terraforming"
 * Barren/cold barren/frozen worlds with the "Terraforming Candidate" modifier
     * Standard cost for barren